-Science Festivals could be described as niche in their nature, appealing to a small sub-set of the population.
-According to a 2011 MORI poll, only 3% of the UK population attended a Science Festival in the previous year (Jensen and Buckley, 2014) and this remained at 3% for the latest poll in 2014 (Castell et al., 2014).
-A criticism of Science Festivals is that they only attract those who are already 'science interested' and who tend to be well-educated, meaning that there is little socio-economic diversity across the attendees (Bultitude, 2014).
+Science festivals could be described as niche in their nature, appealing to a small sub-set of the population.
+According to a 2011 MORI (Market and Opinion Research International) poll, only 3 % of the UK population attended a science festival in the previous year (Jensen and Buckley, 2014), and this remained at 3 % for the latest poll in 2014 (Castell et al., 2014).
+A criticism of science festivals is that they only attract those who are already "science interested" and who tend to be well-educated, meaning that there is little socio-economic diversity across the attendees (Bultitude, 2014).
 However, evaluations of events that have targeted under-represented groups have seen the same success by facilitating interactions between scientists and the public (Jensen and Buckley, 2014).

-1.3 Video Games
+1.3 Video games

-Video gaming is big business, with retail sales of video games accounting for 51.3% of the UK's entertainment retail market (including music, video and games), and worth £3.84bn (Entertainment Retailers Association, 2018).
-It is forecast that there are 2.3 billion people using video games worldwide, with a global market of US\$137.9bn (Wijman, 2018).
-The popularity of videogames has not gone unnoticed by educators, with dedicated educational versions available of popular games such as Minecraft, Roblox, Assassin's Creed, and SimCity, and the educational games market is expected to reach US\$17bn by 2023 (Adkins, 2018).
+Video gaming is big business, with retail sales of video games accounting for 51.3% of the UK's entertainment retail market (including music, video, and games), and is worth GBP 3.84 billion (Entertainment Retailers Association, 2018).
+It is forecast that there are 2.3 billion people using video games worldwide, with a global market of USD 137.9 billion (Wijman, 2018).
+The popularity of video games has not gone unnoticed by educators, with dedicated educational versions available of popular games such as Minecraft, Roblox, Assassin's Creed, and SimCity, and the educational games market is expected to reach USD 17 billion by 2023 (Adkins, 2018).

 Video games are powerful tools for engaging people with research as they provide a first-hand experience that can inspire an emotional response (Mendler De Suarez et al., 2012; Squire, 2003; Wu and Lee, 2015).
 In addition, games are fundamentally fun (Wu and Lee, 2015), and as such they are naturally engaging and motivating for the user (Ryan et al., 2006).
-Video games are popular, with 28% of UK households owning a gaming console (BARB, 2019), and 36% for US households (Entertainment
+Video games are popular, with 28 % of UK households (BARB, 2019) and 36 % of US households (Entertainment Software Association, 2018) owning a gaming console.
+These figures do not count personal computers (PCs), smartphones, or tablets that are used for gaming, which increases the figure to 64 % in the US (Entertainment Software Association, 2018).

-Software Association, 2018).
-These figures do not count PCs, smartphones, or tablets that are used for gaming, which increases the figure to 64% in the US (Entertainment Software Association, 2018).
 The flexibility and complexity that can be afforded by video games has made them an attractive tool for engaging people with complex issues such as climate change (Porter and Córdoba, 2009; Reason, 2007; Warburton, 2003).
-This has led to the development of 'serious games', games where learning is a core objective without losing sight of the entertainment element (Abt, 1987; Charsky, 2010; Crookall, 2010) and there are several studies showing that serious games have been effective in delivering the intended learning outcomes (Amory et al., 1999; Bellotti et al., 2013; Betz, 1995; Chin et al., 2009; Coleman et al., 1973; Connolly et al., 2012; Gosen and Washbush, 2004; Hobbs et al., 2018, 2019; Lane and Yi, 2017; Mani et al., 2016; Mitchell and Savill-Smith, 2004; Vogel et al., 2006; Wilson et al., 2009).
+This has led to the development of "serious games", games where learning is a core objective without losing sight of the entertainment element (Abt, 1987; Charsky, 2010; Crookall, 2010), and there are several studies showing that serious games have been effective in delivering the intended learning outcomes (Amory et al., 1999; Bellotti et al., 2013; Betz, 1995; Chin et al., 2009; Coleman et al., 1973; Connolly et al., 2012; Gosen and Washbush, 2004; Hobbs et al., 2018, 2019; Lane and Yi, 2017; Mani et al., 2016; Mitchell and Savill-Smith, 2004; Vogel et al., 2006; Wilson et al., 2009).
 Serious games can be used to create virtual analogues of real world places or physical phenomena for public engagement, such as volcanism (Hobbs et al., 2018, 2019; Mani et al., 2016).

-1.4 Virtual Reality
+1.4 Virtual reality